 There are two main workshops, the back studio is predominately a bench room and a turning studio when needed, and the main studio houses both the equipment and more student work areas.
 Both studios are equipped with Audio Visual – Large screen TVs, Camera projection, etc. There is also an outside courtyard that we use for a portion of the year.
 It provides a place to relax, and eat lunches.

 The School usually provides lunch on Monday and Friday.
-Tuesday, Wednesday, and Thursday students can bring a packed lunch or sign up for a sack lunch ($10 p/day) when at School.
+Tuesday, Wednesday, and Thursday students can bring a packed lunch or there is a local cafe and also a local grocery store with a deli counter.

 The best quality, North American Hardwoods are kept on hand and the majority of classes will include lumber.
 This means that you don’t have slog boards on a plane or load your car up, and unless milling is part of the learning experience it will be pre milled for you and ready on arrival.
 We are woodworkers at heart and care deeply about the quality of lumber and milling.